 A true native South Floridian, Commissioner Iris A. Siple was born, raised and educated in Hollywood, Florida.
 Her career as a business owner in the hospitality industry in the Hollywood and Pembroke Pines area, which also included being owner/operator of the well known Pines' eatery Mayday's Restaurant for most of the 1990s, has allowed her to experience first-hand the needs and challenges facing businesses and residents today.

 Commissioner Siple has served four terms on the Pembroke Pines City Commission, having first been elected in 2004, and then re-elected unopposed in 2007.
 She was elected to her third term in 2012, her fourth term in 2016 and fifth term in 2020, and has served as Vice Mayor three times while on the Commission.

 “We have a common thread that unites the residents which is the desire to keep Pembroke Pines a beautiful City that offers the optimum of dependable community services,” said Commissioner Siple.
 “Together we can all make a difference in maintaining an excellent quality of life, and thriving in this diverse community of many nationalities, races, ages and faiths.”

-In addition to being Commissioner, Commissioner Siple is Chief Administrator to the Broward County Clerk of the Court for the 17th Judicial Circuit, responsible for making business, construction, purchasing and employment decisions for the day-to-day operations of the Clerk’s Office.
+In addition to being Commissioner, Commissioner Siple was Chief Administrator to the Broward County Clerk of the Court for the 17th Judicial Circuit where she was responsible for making business, construction, purchasing and employment decisions for the day-to-day operations of the Clerk’s Office.

 A resident of Pembroke Pines, Commissioner Siple has been married for 52 years to Mark, an Army Veteran, and has five children and 11 grandchildren.